 While California is an "at-will" state, which means employers can terminate employees without providing a cause or justification, it still does not mean employees can be unfairly fired.
 For example, your employer cannot fire you because of any of your protected characteristics, that would be wrongful termination.
 Your employer also cannot terminate your employment because you filed a complaint against them with a state or federal agency, such as a complaint alleging harassment, discrimination or lapses in workplace safety.
 In other words, your employer cannot retaliate against you for taking any of these actions, which are protected under the law.

 Protecting Your Encino Employee Rights

-If you have been wrongfully terminated, have not been paid fair wages, or are facing discrimination, harassment or a hostile work environment, the experienced Encino employment lawyers at Kingsley & Kingsley can help uphold your rights and help you secure maximum compensation for your losses.
+If you have been wrongfully terminated, have not been paid fair wages, or are facing discrimination, harassment or a hostile work environment, the experienced Encino employment lawyers at Kingsley and Kingsley Employment Lawyers can help uphold your rights and help you secure maximum compensation for your losses.
 Our law firm takes most cases on a contingency fee basis, which means you do not pay any fees unless we win or recover compensation for you.
 Call us at (818) 990-8300 for a free and comprehensive consultation.